 Parents can talk to children in a way that encourages children to think about what they have done, and to understand that there are consequences.
 However, explanations need to be introduced gradually as the child’s ability to understand develops.

 Sometimes children may not want to do something because they are feeling tired, fed up or hungry.
-Sometimes it may be helpful to name the child’s feelings, for example 'I know you are tired and want to stay at home but we have to go pick you sister up from school.'
+Sometimes it may be helpful to name the child’s feelings, for example 'I know you are tired and want to stay at home but we have to go pick your sister up from school.'
 Younger children may need distractions and comfort.

 There is an additional benefit to helping children to think and reflect – it will help the child’s brain development so that the child will eventually learn to think twice and anticipate consequences before behaving impulsively.